 A staple treat for all Ohioans is the buckeye.
-Even if you are not a fan of this peanut buttery chocolate delicacy, most folks from Ohio can identify a buckeye from a mile away.
-Ohio is also known as the Buckeye State – it is only fitting that it is home the World’s Largest Buckeye.
+Even if you are not a fan of this peanut buttery chocolate delicacy, most folks from Ohio can identify a Buckeye from a mile away.
+Since Ohio is also known as the Buckeye State, it is only fitting that it is home to the World’s Largest Buckeye.
 You can find it on display at the Ohio State Fair.
 It is in the midst of a candy shop so be prepared to be swallowed up in a sea of endless sugar and confection.

 Progressive Fair Dinner

 Let’s face it, one of the reasons we love the Fair is the endless bounty of fried goodness that awaits us around every bend.
 Speaking of Buckeyes, have them deep fried!
 Want fried butter on a stick?
 They have that, too.
 It’s hard to settle on any one item, that why we opted to go with a progressive dinner.
 We visited a variety of booths and got one or two things and split them.
 It allowed us to try more of the scrumptious fair food.
 Wanna know what all we got?

 What I ate at the Ohio State Fair:

 Pork Tenderloin Sandwich- One of the best sandwiches I tried at the fair.
 You can pick yours up at the Taste of Ohio Cafe.